Skip to main content

 To calculate the cost of a full charge, simply multiply how much you pay for electricity by the capacity of your car’s battery.
 Plenty of energy companies offer tariffs aimed at EV drivers which cost less, while more and more are able to deliver renewable energy to your home.

 To give you an idea of how long and how much it costs to charge different electric cars, we’ve put together a handy table below.
-According to the Energy Saving Trust, the average cost of electricity per kW in the UK is £0.34, so we’ve based our calculations on that cost.
+According to the Energy Saving Trust, the average cost of electricity per kW in the UK is £0.245 (from 1 April 2024), so we’ve based our calculations on that cost.

 Vehicle